FrankNFT-labs/ERC721F/README.md

 ERC721F Extends ERC721 Non-Fungible Token Standard basic implementation.
 No longer uses ERC721Enumerable , but still provide a totalSupply() and walletOfOwner(address _owner) implementation.

-The Author is not liable for any outcomes as a result of using ERC721F.
-DYOR.
+The Author is not liable for any outcomes as a result of using ERC721F. **DYOR!**

 <!-- ROADMAP -->